r-lib/lintr/paper/paper.md

 ---
 title: "Static Code Analysis for R"
+date: "2023-01-04"
+tags: ["R", "linter", "tidyverse"]

 authors:
   - name: Jim Hester
     affiliation: 1
     orcid: ~

 affiliations:
   - index: 1
     name: Netflix

-date: "2023-01-03"
+output: rticles::joss_article
 bibliography: paper.bib
-output: rticles::joss_article
 csl: apa.csl
 journal: JOSS
 link-citations: yes
-tags: ["R", "linter", "tidyverse"]
 ---

 # Statement of Need

-The R programming language [@base2023] is a popular choice for data analysis and statistical computing, and is used by a wide range of researchers and data scientists.
-The `{lintr}` package is an open source R package that provides static code analysis that checks for a variety of common problems related to readability, efficiency, consistency, style, etc. It is designed to be easy to use and integrate into existing workflows.
-It can be run from the command line, or can be used as part of an automated build or continuous integration process. `{lintr}` also integrates with a number of popular IDEs and text editors, such as RStudio and Visual Studio Code, making it convenient for users to run `{lintr}` checks on their code as they work.
+The R programming language [@base2023] is a popular choice for statistical analysis and visualization, and is used by a wide range of researchers and data scientists.
+The `{lintr}` package is an open-source R package that provides static code analysis to check for a variety of common problems related to readability, efficiency, consistency, style, etc. It is designed to be easy to use and integrate into existing workflows, and can be run from the command line or used as part of an automated build or continuous integration process. `{lintr}` also integrates with a number of popular IDEs and text editors, such as RStudio and Visual Studio Code, making it convenient for users to run `{lintr}` checks on their code as they work.

 # Features